Depend on God’s Power

 2. Paul could have just prayed that the Ephesians would know his power.
 Why do you think he also prayed that they would know him better through the Spirit of wisdom and revelation?

 3. Along the same lines, why do you think he also prayed that they would know the hope of his glorious inheritance in the saints?

 Let’s read another prayer Paul wrote in his letter to the Ephesians:

 I pray that out of his glorious riches he may strengthen you with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith.
-And I pray that you, being rooted and established in love, may have power, together with all the saints, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge–that you may be filled to the measure of all the fullness of God.
+And I pray that you, being rooted and established in love, may have power, together with all the Lord’s holy people, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge–that you may be filled to the measure of all the fullness of God.
 Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us, to him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
 Amen.
 (Ephesians 3:16-21)

 Make Paul’s prayer in Ephesians 3:16-21 your personal prayer.
 Ask God to help you:

 - Be strengthened with power through his Spirit in your inner being, so that Christ may dwell in your heart through faith.

 - Have power to grasp how wide and long and high and deep is the love of Christ.